 High blood pressure is another symptom often associated with low T; one study found that 70% of men with hypertension also had low testosterone levels.
 If your blood pressure is higher than it should be, testosterone replacement therapy might remedy your issue.

-Enroll in TRT Nations 5 Star Testosterone Replacement Therapy plan today!
+If you are concerned of signs Enroll in TRT Nations 5 Star Testosterone Replacement Therapy plan today!